exercism/problem-specifications/exercises/resistor-significants/description.md

-If you would build anything with a Raspberry Pi or an Arduino, one of the components you will likely use are resistors.
-In this exercise, it doesn't matter what a resistor is or how it works, the only thing that matters is that a resistor has a 'value'.
-And that they are small.
-So small, that it's hard to read such a value if it were to be actually printed on it.
-To solve that, fabricators use color codes that denotes the resistor's value.
-Which is great, but it makes it hard to see the actual value.

-You are going to solve this with a program that you can feed two colors, and it will translate the color to a number.
-For instance "brown" and "black" are code for `1` and `0`, and together they represent the value `10`.
+If you want to build something using a Raspberry Pi, you'll probably use _resistors_.
+For this exercise, you need to know two things about them:

+* Each resistor has a resistance value.
+* Resistors are small - so small in fact that if you printed the resistance value on them, it would be hard to read.
+To get around this problem, manufacturers print color-coded bands onto the resistors to denote their resistance values.
+Each band acts as a digit of a number.
+For example, if they printed a brown strip (value 1) followed by a green strip (value 5), it would translate to the number 15.

+In this exercise, you are going to create a helpful program so that you don't have to remember the values of the bands.
+The program will take two colors as input, and output the correct number.

 The band colors are encoded as follows:

-- Black: 0
+Black: 0
-- Brown: 1
+Brown: 1
-- Red: 2
+Red: 2
-- Orange: 3
+Orange: 3
-- Yellow: 4
+Yellow: 4
-- Green: 5
+Green: 5
-- Blue: 6
+Blue: 6
-- Violet: 7
+Violet: 7
-- Grey: 8
+Grey: 8
-- White: 9
+White: 9